ttscoff/howzit_old/README.md

 ### 1.1.4

-- Fix for "Section not found" when run with no arguments
+- Fix for "topic not found" when run with no arguments

 ### 1.1.1